rstudio/rmarkdown/README.md

 render("input.md")
 ```

-R Markdown documents can now contain a metadata section that includes both title, author, and date information as well as options for customizing output.
+R Markdown documents can contain a metadata section that includes both title, author, and date information as well as options for customizing output.
 For example, this metadata included at the top of an Rmd file adds a table of contents and chooses a different HTML theme:

 ```
 ---
 title: "Sample Document"
-author: John Smith
 output:
-  format: html_document
+  html_document:
     toc: true
     theme: united
 ---
 ```